What is acupuncture?

 Do you accept insurance?

 Yes we accept insurance if your insurance covers acupuncture.
 We are contracted in network with Blue Cross/Blue Shield and United Health Care.
-We also will bill Aetna and Cigna as an out of network provider.
+We also will bill Aetna as an out of network provider.

 What sets your clinic apart from other health care practitioners?